WCAG Guidelines: The Ultimate Accessibility Goals for Your Website

 The Goal: Maximize compatibility with current and future technologies.

-Why It Matters: Users rely on different browsers, devices, and assistive technologies.
-Ensuring compatibility means your content will still be accessible as these technologies change.
+Why It Matters: Users rely on different browsers, devices, and assistive tech.
+Clean, standards-compliant code ensures your content remains accessible as technology evolves.

 Example: Ensure your HTML is clean, error-free, and compliant with accessibility standards, so it works well with screen readers and other assistive tools.